publicdocs/uscode/assets/md/titles/usc44/us/usc/t44/ch9/m__us_usc_t44_s906.md

 ## § 906.
 Congressional Record: gratuitous copies; delivery

-    The Public Printer shall furnish the Congressional Record only as follows:
+    The Director of the Government Publishing Office shall furnish the Congressional Record only as follows:

     of the bound edition—